ampproject/amphtml/DEVELOPING.md

 We also recommend scanning the [spec](spec/).
 The non-element part should help understand some of the design aspects.

-## AMP Dev Channel (Experimental)

-AMP Dev Channel is a way to opt a browser into using a newer version of the AMP JS libraries.

-This release may be less stable and it may contain features not available to all users.
-Opt into this option if you'd like to help test new versions of AMP, report bugs or build documents that require a new feature that is not yet available to everyone.

-To opt your browser into the AMP Dev Channel, go to [the AMP experiments page](https://cdn.ampproject.org/experiments.html) and activate the "AMP Dev Channel" experiment.

 ## [Code of conduct](CODE_OF_CONDUCT.md)